Sheila's Cake Brownies

 6. Cover the pastry and rest in the fridge for at least an hour

-7. Roll out pastry and make up the mice (TWATBILI) pies, glaze with milk if you like.
+7. Roll out pastry and make up the mice (TWATBILI) pies, glaze with

 8. Make at about 180degC until golden brown. (about 15-20mins)